ReflectsLight/quran-json/README.md

   * https://sacred-texts.com - for the original Arabic.
   * https://quran.com - for the English translation.
+  * https://al-quran.cc - for the Farsi translation.

 ## License

-This software is released under the Public Domain.
-That means this software may be used without any restrictions whatsoever.
+This software is released into the Public Domain.
-Credit is appreciated, but not neccessary.